martinsamanek/LunchTime/README.md

 ## History
 First version of this application was written during one long boring meeting.
 Later was improved in free time and pushed to private TFS repository.
-It was improved and extended by couple of my collegues (Jakub Hranac, PavSel Bartos and Roman Dvorsky).
+It was improved and extended by couple of my collegues (Jakub Hranac, Pavel Bartos and Roman Dvorsky).